reactjs/react.dev/beta/src/content/learn/choosing-the-state-structure.md

 const [position, setPosition] = useState({ x: 0, y: 0 });
 ```

 Technically, you can use either of these approaches.
-But **if some two state variables always change together, it might be a good idea to unify them into a single state variable**.
-Then you won't forget to always keep them in sync, like in this example where moving the cursor updates both coordinates of the red dot:
+But **if some two state variables always change together, it might be a good idea to unify them into a single state variable.** Then you won't forget to always keep them in sync, like in this example where moving the cursor updates both coordinates of the red dot:

 <Sandpack>